 As a destination for community sporting events in Mecklenburg County and home to the USL’s Charlotte Independence, the stadium has a rich history.
 Opened in 1936, the original stadium was a result of President Roosevelt’s Works Progress Administration public works program.
-The stadium has hosted everything from wrestling and concerts to band competitions and football games, becoming a beloved regional and local space to gather.
+The stadium has hosted everything from wrestling and concerts to band competitions and football games, becoming a beloved regional and local space to gather in Charlotte.
 The project has maintained the Historic Landmark Designation by replicating and respecting the style of the original design with the 100% recycled original stone field wall, replicated ticketing booths, and concrete walls at the top of the seating bowl.

 An extensive public art program honors World War I veterans and also is visible from the inside and outside of the venue.
 The memorial, designed by artists Simon Donovan and Ben Olmstead, incorporates large-scale, symbolic sculptural relief walls depicting icons and heroes of the war.
 A simple, elegant sculptural relief of the American flag complements the imagery of soldiers.